The Underhiring Dilemma

 Chasing the Illusion of the ‘Perfect Hire’

 Another cause of underhiring is the inflation of job requirements.
-It may seem quite rational for a great startup with 10 million dollars in annual recurring revenue to go looking for a chief revenue officer who has previously taken another company from 10 million to a 100 million dollars in revenue.
+It may seem quite rational for a great startup with 10 million dollars in annual recurring revenue to go looking for a chief revenue officer who has previously taken another company from 10 million to 100 million dollars in revenue.
 But those people are quite hard to find, and not all of them will be a good fit at the startup level.
 Many of them have gone on to run sales for larger companies.
 Some are too rich or too exhausted to want to start over again with a smaller company.
 Some of them were just lucky the first time around — they boarded a rocket ship that was already in flight.
 And some are eager to try again but may be unsuitable for other reasons — they are a poor cultural fit, or they don’t have the capacity to understand the product and the sector.
 Having done a great job in the past is no guarantee of future results.
 A CRO who insists on running exactly the same playbook again may be headed for disappointment.
 Sometimes it is important to be able to unlearn the things that made one successful in the past.
 Every great new startup is great in its own way.

 I have seen many executives who looked great on paper turn out to be disastrous hires.
 I remember one executive who joined a private database technology company as an SVP right before its IPO.
 It seemed like a real coup to recruit him into an early-stage startup for the same role.
 But it soon became clear that he had never understood the database company’s products, and he never understood the startup’s products either.